COMPARE: LEARN WHAT SEPERATES JOG A DOG FROM THE REST OF THE PACK

 Large Drive Pulley:

 Low RPM alone will not provide adequate torque to meet the above needs for a large breed treadmill with a long running surface.
 To further increase torque, the treadmill needs a large gear similar to a low gear in a bicycle or automobile.
 To achieve additional torque, JOG A DOG uses a 9" steel pulley to drive the main roller that turns the running tread.
 Competing products typically have a much smaller nylon pulley pressure fitted around the end of the front roller to achieve additional toque.
 Again, the room for a 9" pulley isn't there.
 When comparing treadmills, the lack of room for a large pulley and a high RPM motor (low torque) should both be warning signs if you have a large dog.
 As friction increases with use, the lack of torque becomes relevant.
-The end result is poor performance (running tread skip or hesitation) and electrical motor controller (circuit board) failure.
+The end result is poor performance (running tread skip) and electrical motor controller (circuit board) failure.

 Lagged Drive Roller: